oxarbitrage/zcash-p2p-spec/README.md

 To run the model, we use the [TLA+ for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=alygin.vscode-tlaplus) extension, which parses the PlusCal code into TLA+ and allows us to run the TLC model checker.

-The Blockchain.tla module includes different initial conditions, labeled as `BLOCKCHAIN1`, `BLOCKCHAIN2`, etc.
+The Blockchain.tla module includes different initial conditions, labeled as `Blockchain1`, `Blockchain2`, etc.

-In `p2p.tla`, you must update the RunningBlockchain variable to the desired network condition before running the model checker.
-For example:
+In `p2p.cfg` assign the desired conditions, for example:

 ```
-RunningBlockchain == BLOCKCHAIN5
+RunningBlockchain <- Blockchain7
 ```

 Then, run the TLC model checker against the parsed `p2p.tla` file.